Akron Zips: Football

 Akron's major football rivalry is with Kent State University, whom they play for the Wagon Wheel.
 They also formerly played Youngstown State University for the Steel Tire until that series was discontinued in 1995.
 In 2005, the Akron Zips football team won their very first MAC championship giving them a chance to play in the Motor City Bowl, Akron's first Division I-A bowl game appearance where they lost to the University of Memphis.

 Rifle

 The rifle team went to their first NCAA Championship in the 2019/2020 season after placing 4th in the national standings.
 The 2020 NCAA Rifle Championship was cancelled after the practice day to Covid.
-Akron competes as a single-sport member of the Great America Rifle Conference (GARC) after leaving the Mid-Atlantic Rifle Conference (MAC) in 2016. in 2017, Rifle was the first sport that Akron hosted a NCAA National Championship competition and in 2023 it is hosting Akron's 2nd ever NCAA National Championship competition.
+Akron competes as a single-sport member of the Great America Rifle Conference (GARC) after leaving the Mid-Atlantic Rifle Conference (MAC) in 2016. in 2017, Rifle was the first sport that Akron hosted an NCAA National Championship competition and in 2023 hosted Akron's 2nd ever NCAA National Championship competition.